ty-1234/Acoustic-Curvature-System/curvature_sensor_moveit/src_normal/curvature_sensor/neural_network/discrete_method/readme.md

 * *(This section can be filled in once the `randomForrest.py` script is developed.
 It should ideally follow the same data selection (operator chooses a test session) and preprocessing methodology as `RQ_GPR_train.py` to allow for a direct comparison of model performance on the same data subset.)*

 This pipeline structure allows for modular data processing and focused model evaluation on specific experimental sessions, testing generalization across different curvature profiles within that session.

+**discrete_method/mlp_model_outputs/Combined_Sessions_1_2_3_4_80_20_Split**

+We performed the 80/20 random split as a sanity check to determine if the MLP could learn a basic relationship between the features (FFT + Position) and curvature when exposed to all curvature profiles during training.
+This helped isolate whether the poor performance in LOGO CV was due to the inherent difficulty of generalizing to unseen curvature profiles or a more fundamental issue with the features or model.
+The results showed that the MLP could learn weakly with proper preprocessing (R² ~0.018), confirming that the data contains some predictive signal and that preprocessing is crucial, but generalization to unseen profiles remains the primary challenge.

+**discrete_method/mlp_model_outputs/Combined_Sessions_1_2_3_4_80_20_Split_NoNorm**
+This was a control test where no normalization was applied during the 80/20 split to evaluate its impact on model performance.
+The results showed that normalization significantly improved the model, as the R² without normalization was approximately -0.0006, indicating slightly worse-than-random predictions.